1871fotc/fotc/docs/walks/anchors-aweigh.md

 ## Captain John Burke <small>(7-19-1)</small>

 John was born at Kinsale, Cork the son of fisherman Denis Burke and his wife Ellen.
 He was a seaman on ships to the USA until the outbreak of the Civil War when he returned to Ireland and signed on with the crew of the Erin Go Bragh which arrived in Brisbane in August 1862.
 He deserted and worked as a pilot for the Australian Steam Navigation Company sailing the Queensland and the Telegraph.
 He married Alicia Swords from the Erin Go Bragh, and settled on the Logan River.

 He held a Masters Licence and worked on bay and river ships commanding the Fanny on the Albert and Logan rivers.
 He established the John Burke Shipping Line in 1887 and bought the Louisa and traded from Ipswich to Logan and later on Moreton Bay.
 By his death in 1919, he had nineteen ships, although he had retired in 1915 staying only as the Director.
 Captain Burke Park at Kangaroo Point is named in honour of him.
 His company was sold by his grandson in 1968. [^1]

-## Further Reading and Acknowledgements
+## Further Reading

 - Broomham, Rosemary Steady Revolutions: The Australian Institution of Marine and Power Engineers 1881-1990 New South Wales University Press, 1991
 - Hempel, J. A. ‘Collin, William (1834-1914)’, Australian Dictionary of Biography, Vol. 3 Melbourne University Press, 1969, p.
 441

+## Acknowledgements

+Compiled by Hilda Maclean.

 [^1]: Research by David Larkin